 The City of London Corporation is a single legal entity and legislation treats it as a local authority for tax purposes.
 City Re Limited, a wholly-owned subsidiary of the City of London Corporation in its City's Cash capacity, conforms to the tax requirements for Guernsey companies.
-Barking Power Limited and Thames Power Limited are both subject to Corporation Tax and taxation of £1,356.79 was payable on activities for the year ended 31 March 2022 (2020/21: £1,656.35).
+Barking Power Limited and Thames Power Limited are both subject to Corporation Tax.
+Due to losses within the power station Group, tax payable in any given year is generally minimal.
+Taxation of £1,357 was recorded in the Accounts for the year-ended 31 March 2023 (2021/22: £1,357).
+This related to the unwinding of a historic accrued position held by Thames Power Limited.